Compare Small Business Loans

-Equipment financing is exactly what it sounds like.
-If you're purchasing an oven for your restaurant or a copier for your office, consider equipment financing.
-If applicable, equipment financing is often more advantageous to use than general use loans like terms loans or business lines of credit.
-Interest rates tend to be lower and they're often easier to qualify for, opening the door to startups.
+Equipment financing is exactly what it sounds like: If you're purchasing an oven for your restaurant or a copier for your office, consider equipment financing.
+If applicable, equipment financing is often more advantageous to use than general-use loans like terms loans or business lines of credit.
+Interest rates tend to be lower, and they're often easier to qualify for, opening the door to start-ups.

 If you feel that small-business loans aren't for you or your business, consider personal loans.
 Many personal loans have the breathing room to be used for business.
-While you likely won't be getting huge amounts of financing, they're often easier to qualify for and are a popular alternative for startups.
+While you likely won't be getting huge amounts of financing, they're often easier to qualify for and are a popular alternative for start-ups.
 Keep in mind, however, that while business loans usually hold your business assets as collateral, personal loans will hold your personal belongings as collateral.

 Business grants are essentially thought to be free funding where you typically don't have to pay interest rates or fees.
 However, keep in mind that nothing is free and, in fact, we believe that grants are some of the most costly financing forms out there.
-In order to be a competitive applicant, you'd likely have to network with the organization or group offering the grant, go through lengthy applications, and you may have to present or pitch your ideas to different audiences.
+In order to be a competitive applicant, you'd likely have to network with the organization or group offering the grant, go through lengthy applications and may have to present or pitch your ideas to different audiences.
 In other words, business grants take a lot of time, and they're notoriously difficult to win.
 The larger the grant, the more difficult it is to win.
-Also, given how lengthy the application process is, business grants aren't right for startups in need of quick funding.
+Also, given how lengthy the application process is, business grants aren't right for start-ups in need of quick funding.

-Yes, we know that crowdfunding isn't necessarily a form of debt financing, but we felt that we still had to include this on our list given the relatively recent rise and success of crowdfunding platforms like Kickstarter and Indiegogo.
-These tend to be popular since you don't have to give up ownership of your business and instead, reward your investors with things like gifts.
+Yes, we know that crowdfunding isn't necessarily a form of debt financing, but we felt that we still had to include this on our list, given the relatively recent rise and success of crowdfunding platforms like Kickstarter and Indiegogo.
+These tend to be popular since you don't have to give up ownership of your business and instead reward your investors with things like gifts.
 For example, “If you invest X amount with my business, you'll be rewarded with five different variations of our product.”

-There is also the equity crowdfunding route where investors finance your ideas in exchange for equity and ownership of your business.
+There is also the equity crowdfunding route, where investors finance your ideas in exchange for equity and ownership of your business.

 Financing from Friends and Family

-Pitching to friends and family is how most startups start.
+Pitching to friends and family is how most start-ups start.
 It's easy and fast, hence why so many do it.
 However, taking money from friends and family comes with its own risks.